 What are my academic interests?

-During the pre-tenure part of my career, I was broadly interested in issues related to immigrant incorporation and social stratification.
+During the early pre-tenure part of my career, I was broadly interested in issues related to immigrant incorporation and social stratification.
 In general, I studied how documented and undocumented immigrants become incorporated into the socioeconomic fabric of American society.
-In the next phase of my career, I will finish up several projects in the same area, then turn my attention to HIV/Aids stigma and its relationship to sexual risk behavior in Guyana, South America.
-This issue is important because Guyana has one of the highest prevelances of HIV infection in the Caribbean.
-The degree to which HIV/Aids stigma contributes to the increase of HIV/Aids in Guyana is woefully understudied and therefore worthy of study.
+In the next phase of my career, I will turn my attention to perceptions of social threat from HIV/AIDS and its relationship to precautionary sexual behavior in sub-Saharan Africa.
+This issue is important because of the growth of the HIV epidemic in Africa, especially in southern African countries.
+The degree to which people's perceptions of the social consequences of HIV/AIDS affects their private sexual behaviors is woefully understudied and therefore worthy of study.
 My work in all of these areas is exclusively quantitative, causing me to rely on statistical information from large and small data sources.

 Why these areas?